cartheur/ideal/README.md

 # Section 1: An introduction to the embodied paradigm

-The main message that we want to convey in Lesson 1 is:
+The primary "take home" message that establishes the paradigm is:

 `Do not consider the agent's input data as the agent's perception of its environment.`